Branson denies ignoring safety concerns over Virgin spacecraft

 Branson and his son plan to fly on the first commercial flight.
 It had been scheduled for the end of February or early March next year but flights have now been put on hold indefinitely pending a full investigation into the crash.

-About 800 people have already paid or put down deposits for the ride, which costs $250,000, and Branson said he had received "beautiful" letters of support after the crash from some of those who had signed up to the project.
+About 800 people have already paid or put down deposits for the ride, which costs $250,000 (156,200 pounds), and Branson said he had received "beautiful" letters of support after the crash from some of those who had signed up to the project.

 "I'm absolutely confident that Virgin Galactic will go up and will do something extremely important for Great Britain," he said.